usnistgov/corr-cli/USAGE.md

 ### Watchers

-In CoRR-cli, the watched processes are known as "tasks" while the wathcing deamon is a "watcher".
+In CoRR-cli, the watched processes are known as "tasks" while the watching deamon is a "watcher".
 To start a watcher use,

     $ corrcli watch start
     Launch daemon with ID: e58d5000c5f4